First an analogy to help understand why dealing with criticism as an author is important:

 Dealing with Criticism: Bad Reviews Increase Sales

-Studies by Stanford and Wharton Business Schools show that for books by relatively unknown authors, on average bad reviews increase sales by 45%.
-The analysis showed that even scathing criticism makes more readers aware of a book and that’s more important than praise if you aren’t famous.
-So your haters are actually doing you a favour by drawing attention to your book.
+Studies by Stanford and Wharton Business Schools show that for books by relatively unknown authors, bad reviews increase sales by an average of 45%.
+Their analysis showed that even scathing criticism made readers more aware of a book, and that increased sales.
+In other words, awareness is more important than praise if you aren’t already famous.
+So, ironically, your haters are actually doing you a favour.

 Remember